poulh/qjsontablemodel/README.md

 # QJsonTableModel

-Subclass of QT's QAbstractTableModel.
+A QT JsonModel.
+Subclasses QT's QAbstractTableModel.
 Takes json in 'arrays of hashes'.
 Used to populate a QTableView.

 First create a header which maps each column to an index in your json object.
 The order of the headings will match the Table.
 ```c++